Visit UCR Return to Campus website - Take the COVID Screening Check survey

 ABET Program Criteria for the Bachelor of Science in Bioengineering Degree

-- Curriculum: The curriculum must include mathematics through differential equations, a thorough grounding in chemistry and biology and a working knowledge of advanced biological sciences consistent with the program educational objectives.
+- Curriculum: The curriculum must include mathematics through differential equations, a thorough grounding in chemistry and biology, and a working knowledge of advanced biological sciences consistent with the program's educational objectives.
 The curriculum must prepare graduates to apply engineering to biological systems.

-- Faculty: The program shall demonstrate that those faculty members teaching courses that are primarily design in content are qualified to teach the subject matter by virtue of education and experience or professional licensure.
+- Faculty: The program shall demonstrate that those faculty members teaching courses primarily designed in the content are qualified to teach the subject matter by virtue of education and experience or professional licensure.

 Bachelor of Science in Bioengineering Program Student Outcomes

-The Department of Bioengineering has combined Student Outcomes as listed ABET Criteria 3 with ABET Program Criteria for Bioengineering to form a modified list of Student Outcomes as listed below.
+The Department of Bioengineering has combined Student Outcomes as listed in ABET Criteria 3 with ABET Program Criteria for Bioengineering to form a modified list of Student Outcomes listed below.

 Members of the Department of Bioengineering Advisory Board